lionelmace/kasten-on-iks/README.md

 Kasten K10 is a Kubernetes-native backup and disaster recovery solution designed to protect, move, and manage containerized applications.
 On IBM Cloud, Kasten K10 provides robust capabilities to ensure the safety and recoverability of your Kubernetes workloads.

-The aim of this blog is to guide you through a full deployment of Kasten K10 on an IKS (IBM Cloud Kubernetes Service) cluster.
+The aim of this blog is to guide you through a full deployment of Kasten K10 on a cluster IKS (IBM Cloud Kubernetes Service).

 ## Pre-Requisites